ama-team/voxengine-scenario-framework/README.md

 This also means scenario may hang near-infinite in some state until VoxEngine kicks whole scenario out, so be careful playing with this.
+Currently, scenario/state timeouts are not supported, and i don't know how to implement them properly (because in 95%+ of cases it would be necessary to take some action on timeout rather than just terminate whole scenario).

 If `.transitionTo()` is called during another transition, previous transition gets aborted: it's abort handler is called, and it's cancellation token (third argument) gets cancelled.
-Because there is no direct way to abort running code, transition that may be abort should regularly check if token has been cancelled (`token.isCancelled()`) before proceeding further:
+Because there is no direct way to abort running code, transition that may be aborted should regularly check if it's token has been cancelled (`token.isCancelled()`) before proceeding further:

 ```js